JheNaeumi/portfolio-userfeedback/README.md

 # Jhe Naeumi - Personal Web Portfolio
 ## About

-This personal portfolio website is built with Vite React for the frontend, Spring Boot for the backend, and MySQL for the database.
+This personal portfolio website is built with Vite React for the frontend, Spring Boot for the backend, and MySQL/PostgresSQL for the database.
 It operates as a straightforward full-stack platform, leveraging REST API to collect user feedback and statistics, which are subsequently presented on the site.
 The project is presently in development, with the frontend deployed as a static website on render.com for viewing.
-You can access it through the following link: https://portfolio-userfeedback.onrender.com.
+You can access it through the following link: https://jhenaeumi.online.
 Ongoing improvements are being implemented for both the backend and design.

 ## REST API